 Applying Chalk Paint

 Unlike emulsion paint, which you typically apply with a foam roller, chalk paints require a little more TLC.
-Two of our shortlisted manufacturers recommend investing in a short pile mohair roller.
-Also known as a short nap roller, these rollers cost a couple of pounds each online.
-They deliver a less stippled finish than other rollers.
+One of our shortlisted manufacturers recommends investing in a short pile mohair roller.
+Also known as a short nap roller, these rollers cost a couple of pounds each online and deliver a less stippled finish than other rollers.

 If you want to use a traditional paintbrush instead, our guide to the nine best paint brushes on sale in the UK is a must-read.
 You’ll need a brush for corners, edges and recesses, so a variety of brush head sizes is beneficial.